containrrr/watchtower/docs/notifications.md

 - `--notification-url` (env. `WATCHTOWER_NOTIFICATION_URL`): The shoutrrr service URL to be used.

 Go to [https://github.com/containrrr/shoutrrr#service-urls](https://github.com/containrrr/shoutrrr#service-urls) to learn more about the different service URLs you can use.
+You can define multiple services by space separating the URLs.
+(See example below)

 Example: